January 30, 2014

 Contact: Michael Hinds

-Hosted by the Jewish Community Center of San Francisco and sponsored by UCSF Medical Center, the Sixth Annual Art of Aging Gracefully Resource Fair offers participants opportunities to engage with UCSF medical experts and representatives from local businesses and organizations who offer valuable resources to help you stay healthy and energized.
+Hosted by the Jewish Community Center of San Francisco and sponsored by UCSF Medical Center, the Seventh Annual Art of Aging Gracefully Resource Fair offers participants opportunities to engage with UCSF medical experts, as well as representatives from local businesses and organizations who offer valuable resources to help you stay healthy and energized.

 Seminars: 9:30 a.m. – 2:45 p.m.